donottalk/drafts-documentation/overview.md

 - **Drafts 5 will be released as a new app**.
 Drafts 5 will not replace Drafts 4, but install along side it.
 - **Drafts 4 will continue to be supported and available**.
 Drafts 4 will remain in the store and be supported at this time.
 People can choose to migrate to Drafts 5 if and when they feel they are ready.
 - **Drafts 5 will offer a generous free version**.
 Drafts 5 will be a free download, with a generous feature set.
-Exact list of features available in the free version have not been finalized, but will allow create, editing of drafts and use of actions.
+Exact list of features available in the free version have not been finalized, but will allow creation, editing of drafts and use of actions.
 - **Drafts Pro** Advanced features and customizations will be available as part of the optional *Drafts Pro* subscription.
 - *We hope to bring Drafts to the Mac*.
 A lot of work has been done in the Drafts 5 development cycle to prepare the app to move to the Mac, but we do not have anything to announce at this time.